 91 pts.
 Robert Parker

-The 2015 Alexander Valley Cab strikes a balance between restrained and untamed, much like the land where the grapes are grown.
 The nose is bright with notes of blueberries, malted chocolate, and a subtle floral note of violets.
-In the mouth, the wine is dripping with juicy blackberries and milk chocolate covered cherries, layered with mouth-filling tannins and spiced with a hint of Chinese five spice powder.
-The wood is well integrated and balanced, providing a perfectly structured frame for the wine’s generous fruit.Enjoy this extroverted Cabernet with grilled hanger steak served with pan roasted Brussels sprouts and French fries.
+On the palate, the wine is dripping with juicy blackberries and milk chocolate covered cherries, layered with mouth-filling tannins and spiced with a hint of Chinese five spice powder.